christiangemesi/rfobaden-incident-manager/docs/backend/004-services.md

 # Services

 Services are defined in the `services` package.
-They are responsible for implementing general logic and behaviour, and thus represent the business layer.
+They are responsible for implementing general logic and behaviour and thus represent the business layer.

 # `Model` Services